TACO: Temporal Consensus Optimization for Continual Neural Mapping: Temporal Consensus Optimization for Continual Neural Mapping

-Intuitively, ${u}_t$ measures how sensitive the model’s predictions are to perturbations of each parameter across past time steps.
-Parameters with larger ${u}_t$ have consistently exerted stronger influence on the rendered outputs and are therefore treated as more important for preserving previously learned geometry during temporal consensus, while parameters with smaller values are allowed to adapt more freely.
+Intuitively, ${u}_t^k$ measures how sensitive the model’s predictions are to perturbations of each parameter across past iterations.
+Parameters with larger ${u}_t^k$ have consistently exerted stronger influence on the rendered outputs and are therefore treated as more important, while parameters with smaller values are allowed to adapt more freely.

 Since accumulated importance can grow unboundedly over time, it cannot be directly used as a consensus weight in our optimization.
 Moreover, independently normalizing the importance vectors of the current and historical models (e.g., to $[0,1]$) destroys the relative magnitude information across parameters.
-As a result, parameters that are substantially less important in the historical model than in the current one become indistinguishable, which will undermine the importance-aware temporal consensus.

 To preserve relative importance while maintaining numerical stability, we adopt a relative linear scaling strategy to construct temporal consensus weights.
-Given the importance vectors ${u}_t$ and ${u}_{t-1}$ associated with the current model ${\Theta}_t$ and a frozen historical snapshot ${\Theta}_{t-1}$, we first compute their joint importance ${u}_{\mathrm{sum}} := {u}_t + {u}_{t-1}$.
-Rather than imposing a fixed range, we normalize the overall scale of the weights by aligning their mean magnitude with the penalty parameter $\rho$.
+Using \eqref{eq:mas_uncertainty_u}, we obtain the importance vector ${u}_t^k$.
+We also have $u_{t-1}$ saved alongside the frozen historical snapshot ${\Theta}_{t-1}$.
+We then compute their joint importance ${u}_{\mathrm{sum}} ^k:= {u}_t^k + {u}_{t-1}$.
+Rather than imposing a fixed range, we normalize the overall scale of the weights by aligning their average magnitude with the penalty parameter $\rho$.
 Specifically, we define a global scaling factor

-By normalizing with the mean (average over all parameters) of ${u}_{\mathrm{sum}}$, we preserve the relative importance structure across parameters while preventing the absolute weight magnitudes from becoming arbitrarily large or small.
+By normalizing with the average over all parameters of ${u}_{\mathrm{sum}}^k$, we preserve the relative importance structure across parameters while preventing the absolute weight magnitudes from becoming arbitrarily large or small.